Do I have to appear in court for bankruptcy?

 If you were to ask yourself the question: “Do I have to appear in court for bankruptcy?” then we can understand that it may be uncomfortable to appear officially for this hearing.
 But rest assured, we have your back.

-We will provide you with the questions and guide you prior to and give you the call in information once you’ve began your journey to “a new beginning.”
-Imagine, no more bills, bill collectors harassing you, AND you get to do your court appearance from your own home or couch? :).
+We will provide you with the questions and call-in information and guide you the answers prior to the hearing.
+Once you’ve begun your journey to “a new beginning” with us, you can imagine your life with no more bills or bill collectors harassing you, AND you get to do your court appearance from your own home or couch.